RayDeeUx/YetAnotherModMenu/support.md

-YetAnotherQOLMod is free software, and donations are not accepted.
+YetAnotherModMenu is free software, and donations are not accepted.
 (Or feature requests, for unrelated reasons.)

-Go support these awesome people who made YetAnotherQOLMod possible!
+Go support these awesome people who made YetAnotherModMenu possible!

 - [ninXout](https://github.com/ninXout)
 - [hiimjasmine00](https://github.com/hiimjasmine00)